Enterolobium cyclocarpum: Description

 The crown is broad and widely spreading.
 The height at which branches first occur along the trunk – as well as the overall tree shape – vary considerably among individuals and are habitat-dependent characteristics.
 Frequently, guanacaste trees grow as single specimens in a sunny pasture.
 Under these conditions, massive, extended, horizontal limbs emerge low on the boles, forming giant, hemispherical, widely spreading crowns.
 In the forest (where competition for light is intense), trees tend to become taller, and branching occurs at a higher level.
 Tree forms then become somewhat narrower, though crowns are still rounded, and hemispherical shapes are maintained by those that have reached the canopy.

 The alternate leaves are bipinnate compound, 15–40 cm long and 17 cm broad with a 2–6 cm petiole bearing four to 15 pairs of pinnae, each pinna with 40–70 leaflets; the leaflets are slender, oblong, 8–15 mm long by 2–4 mm wide.
-Near its base, the twiggy petiole bares a small, raised, oval gland.
+Near its base, the twiggy petiole bears a small, raised, oval gland.
 The leaves are confined to the outer shell of the crown, yet they are plentiful enough to make it moderately dense and green.
 The guanacaste is evergreen, or briefly deciduous for 1–2 months during the dry season.
 Most foliage is shed in December, at the start of the dry season.
 In late February, a growth surge is initiated that re-establishes a fresh, thick crown by April.

 Concurrent with the leaves' renewal is the appearance of globular inflorescences (3 cm) in the axils of the new leaves.
 Supported by a long pedestal (4 cm), each spherical white head – composed of about 50 individual flowers – sports thousands of thin, filamentous stamens as its major feature.
 The blossoms themselves each consist of about 20 stamens and a single pistil, bound together at the base by a short, green, tubular corolla and an even shorter calyx, just 5 mm long altogether.
 Guanacaste flowers are very fragrant, and during intense flowering periods, their odor permeates the air for many meters in all directions.
 In Manuel Antonio National Park near Quepos, Costa Rica, flowering lasts from late February to early April.